 Welding materials should be applicable not only to the welded structures but also to the weld seams.
 In those, the material has two different states: until its activation by the weld torch it is in a ghost state, thereafter it is in the solid state as the welded structure.
 In the ghost state, the material is characterized by negligible thermal and mechanical properties.
 This reflects the fact that in the real process the filler material is added to the weld seam at the same time the weld torch reaches the specific region.
-Details on this modelling technique can be found in Lindström [3].
-For a validation against experimental data the reader is referred to Lindström et al. [4].
+Details on this modelling technique can be found in [2] and [3].
+For a validation against experimental data the reader is referred [4].

 Phase kinetics is represented in MAT_CWM only in a very simplistic manner that suffices to accurately predict the deflection of the processed part.
 For detailed studies of the material properties in the heat affected zone more complex material models have to be used.
-In LS-DYNA, material mode MAT_UHS_STEEL/#244 and MAT_PHS_BMW/#248 contain elaborate phase kinetics models, c.f. Åkerström et al. [5], [6] and Hippchen et al. [7], [8].
+In LS-DYNA, material models MAT_UHS_STEEL/#244 and MAT_PHS_BMW/#248 contain elaborate phase kinetics models, c.f. Åkerström et al. [5], [6] and Hippchen et al. [7], [8].
 Both materials expect the input of the chemical composition and the thermos-mechanical properties of the individual phases of the microstructure.
-The mechanical response of the material is then determined using a linear mixture rule in terms of the current phase contents.
+Unfortunately, the heuristic formulas that are internally used to map the chemical to thermo-mechanical parameters are only valid for 22MnB5 steel grades and the material formulation only poorly describes other frequently used steel grades or even different material classes such as aluminum.
+To be applicable to a wider range of metals, a direct input of the transformation parameters as well as the thermo-mechanical parameters seems indispensable.